The Roots of Uphill Athlete and Training for the New Alpinism

 MASTER COACH - STEVE HOUSE

-Steve is a husband, climber, mountain guide, skier, cyclist, traveler, student, eagle scout, and author of two books.
-He currently lives in Ridgway, Colorado with his wife Eva, although they spend time in Europe and Asia each year.
+Steve lives in Ridgway, Colorado with his wife Eva and their son Franz, although they spend summers in Eva's homeland of Austria.
 He began climbing with his father as a child, and was introduced to alpine climbing in Slovenia after graduating high school in 1988.

-Steve has been guiding professionally since 1992 and in 1999 he became the ninth American to achieve IFMGA certification.
+Steve has been a professional mountain guide since 1992 and in 1999 he became the ninth American to achieve IFMGA certification.
 He has guided trips across the globe from Alaska to the Karakoram.
-He has a long list of first-guided ascents in Alaska: Ham and Eggs Couloir on the Moose’s Tooth, Peak 11,300 via the SW Ridge, the West Face Couloir of Mount Huntington, the Harvard Route of Mount Huntington, and most recently the Moonflower Buttress of Mount Hunter.
+He has a long list of first-guided ascents in Alaska: Ham and Eggs Couloir on the Moose’s Tooth, Peak 11,300 via the SW Ridge, the West Face Couloir of Mount Huntington, the Harvard Route of Mount Huntington, and the Moonflower Buttress of Mount Hunter.
 Steve was also the first non-European guide to lead ascents of the Eiger’s North Face (1938 Route) Grande Jorasses by the Croz Spur, Cima Grande’s North Face (Comici-Demai), Piz Badille’s North Face (Cassin Route), and Triglav’s North Face (Long German Route).

-In addition to being an accomplished guide, Steve is also a world-class climber.
+In addition to being an accomplished guide, Steve is a world-class climber.
 Steve’s most famous ascent may be the Central Pillar of the Rupal Face with Vince Anderson but he has compiled an impressive list of first ascents and new routes in Alaska, the Canadian Rockies, the Alps, and the Karakoram.
 Reinhold Messner has called him “The best high-altitude climber in the world.”
-Steve is an athlete-ambassador for Patagonia, Grivel, and La Sportiva.
+Steve is an athlete-ambassador for Patagonia, Grivel, La Sportiva, GU Energy, and Zeal Optics.

 Professional Awards and Citations